Legend Quest (2017 TV series): Release

-The series premiered on Netflix on February 24, 2017, worldwide in 190 countries and translated into 24 to 30 languages.
+The series premiered on Netflix later aired YTV on February 24, 2017, worldwide in 190 countries and translated into 24 to 30 languages.
 Producers Fernando de Fuentes and Jose C. Garcia de Letona thought the decision to release the show worldwide in multiple languages is necessary since the country of Mexico, where the show is produced and set, has been receiving more global attention.
 "The world is talking about Mexico and we are lucky in that sense to be able to talk about our country and its relationship with other nations[,] even if it is through cartoons," said Fernando de Fuentes.

 Reception

 Critical response

-The show received a favorable review.
+The show received favorable reviews from critics.
 Emily Ashby of Common Sense Media gave the series a 4 star rating and said that "the enjoyable show's roots in Mexican folklore is an original concept and could inspire kids' interest in related topics."

 Accolades

 Hispanic impact

 The show has been praised for its positive impact towards the Hispanic culture, which makes numerous nods to the history of Mexico and folklore, as well as the series' worthy educational values, teaching younger Hispanic viewers about the importance of their Mexican roots.